leungwoo/portfolio_rich/README.md

 ### Portfolio Application

-This personal portfolio project was built with React.js, Tailwind and Sanity.
+This personal portfolio project was built with React.js, AWS, Tailwind and Sanity.
 It features a clean and modern design, showcasing my work and accomplishments in web development.

 ### Application in Action
 ![portfolio](https://i.imgur.com/yI1bxUd.png)